attrill20/attrill20/README.md

 Hi!
 I'm James
 =============================================================================================================================

-I'm an aspiring Full-Stack Developer from Brighton
+I'm a Full-Stack Developer from Brighton
 ------------------------------

 * 🌍  I'm a former geography teacher, my transferrable skills are problem solving, breaking down information and collaboration!